-If you're interviewing for a competitive role, there is a good chance you'll face the question “Tell me about a time you had a conflict”.
+If you're interviewing for a competitive role, there is a good chance you'll face the question “Tell me about a time you had a conflict at work”.

 This will give you a great chance to show important character traits such as self-awareness, humility and empathy, as well as leadership skills such as persuasiveness and diplomacy.
 However, tackle this question in the wrong way and it can really backfire.